Introducing Paralegal Services – What is a paralegal and why do you need one?

 Taking a Break:

-If you reach a deadlock—say, the vendor wants a strict auto-renewal clause, and you want a more flexible cancellation policy—suggest a short pause.
+If you reach a deadlock.
+For example, I asked for a short break when the vendor wanted a strict auto-renewal clause where we preferred a more flexible cancellation policy.
+Another option can be to take a break when a derogatory remark was made during a call.
 “Let’s take five minutes so we can consider some options.”
 After the break, you might propose a partial compromise: a 30-day cancellation notice instead of 60 days.
 The vendor, now calmer, might agree.

 By the end of the call, you summarize: “We’ve agreed on 30 seats at $X per month, a 36-hour support response, full CRM integration within 30 days of signing, and a 30-day cancellation notice.
 I’ll send an updated contract draft today, and you’ll review it by Friday.”
 Sending that draft immediately seals the verbal agreement in a written form, reducing any risk of confusion.